arghanath007/Data-Structure-and-Algorithms/Gates/DBMS/Important/DBMS.md

 ## Attribute

 > These(id, name, size, type, price, fit) are the attributes of these relation **Shirt**.
 Or, they are the fields of these relation **Shirt**.
 The name of the columns in the relation are called as **Attributes**.
 Only the names are included in the relation, not the data.

+## Domain

+> The set of values an attribute can have.

 ## Lossy VS Lossless Decomposition